 Every spring I venture off into the tea fields to select the new harvests and visit our tea families around the world.
 Last year it was the Indian Subcontinent.
-I travelled from the thin mountain air and soft clouds of Sikkim in the high Himalayas to the thick tropical heat and abundance of Sri Lanka.
+I traveled from the thin mountain air and soft clouds of Sikkim in the high Himalayas to the thick tropical heat and abundance of Sri Lanka.
 This year it was China.

 Layers of tea in Guizhou